-Wheelsucking – Like the barnacles that sometimes adorn the bottom of a boat, these creatures firmly attach themselves to the middle or rear of a group of cyclists.
-Hanging on for grim death, “taking it easy”, or plotting an attack, they cannot be trusted.
+Wheelsucking – Like the barnacles that sometimes adorn the bottom of a boat, these riders firmly attach themselves to the middle or rear of a group of cyclists.
+Hanging on for grim death, “taking it easy”, or plotting an attack, either way they cannot be trusted.

 Winnowing – When pack acceleration takes you off the back.